 I got a letter telling me I am on probation or suspension.
 What should I do?

 You received this letter because you were on a list of students with low grade point averages.
-First, go to the Advisement Center in OMH 220B to retrieve paperwork and information on the probation or suspension process.
+First, go to the chair's office in OMH 231 to retrieve paperwork and information on the probation or suspension process.
 Following that you will likely need to make an appointment with your Faculty Mentor.
 They will discuss with you ways that you can improve your GPA, and will work out a contract with you which will allow you to continue your education here at USM while you try to bring your grades up.
 For more specifics about academic probation or suspension, please visit the Registrar’s web page and check out their FAQs.

 How do I change my major or add a minor?

 To change your major, you need to go to the department office of the major you are changing to.
 If you want to change your major to Psychology, hurray!
 Please come to the Psychology Advisement Center, OMH 220B (601-266-5662), where you will be given information about the department and advised on coursework for the next semester.
 Then you will need to visit Margie Newsome in the Dean’s office (OMH 121C) in order to make the new major official!
 To add a minor, you need to pick up a form from the department office of the minor you are trying to add.
-To add a minor in Psychology, please come to the Psychology Advisement Center, OMH 220B, and you will be given information about the department and an advisement form to fill out.
+To add a minor in Psychology, please come to the Psychology Advisement Center, and you will be given information about the department and an advisement form to fill out.
 After being advised, you should visit Margie Newsome in the Dean’s office (OMH 121C) so that she can add your minor to your transcript.